Pecel lele: Dish

 It consists of catfish served with traditional sambal chili paste, often served with fried tempeh and/or tofu and steamed rice.
 It is a popular Javanese dish widely distributed in Indonesian cities, especially in Java.
-However, it is often associated with Lamongan town, west of Surabaya in East Java, as majority of pecel lele seller hailed from this town.
-Often served in a street-side humble tent warung in Indonesian cities, pecel lele can be considered as an affordable food for everybody.
-Today, due to migrations of Javanese people to neighboring countries, pecel lele can also be found in Singapore and Malaysia.
+However, it is often associated with Lamongan town, west of Surabaya in East Java, as a majority of pecel lele sellers hail from this town.
+Often served in a street-side humble tent warung in Indonesian cities, pecel lele can be considered an affordable food for everybody.
+Today, due to the migration of Javanese people to neighboring countries, pecel lele can also be found in Singapore and Malaysia.

-Although it has a similar name, it should not be confused with another Javanese dish, pecel, which is a vegetables dish served in peanut sauce.
-Pecel lele is not served in peanut sauce, but in sambal terasi (ground chili with shrimp paste sauce) instead.
+Although it has a similar name, it should not be confused with another Javanese dish, pecel, which is a vegetable dish served in peanut sauce.
+Pecel lele is not served in peanut sauce, but with sambal terasi (ground chili with shrimp paste sauce) instead.
 However, some recipes might add a little bit of ground peanuts into their sambals.